pedrofalcaokk/weather-api-exercise/README.md

 ## Description

-A Node.js/Express API that fetches weather information from a third party API, stores it in cache (PENDING DEVELOPMENT), and provides endpoints to access said information.
+A Node.js/Express API that fetches weather information from a third party API, stores it in cache, and provides endpoints to access said information.

 ## Tech Stack
 - Node.js